EVORA-project/evora-ontology/models/docs/Publication.md

 slot_usage:
   title:
     name: title
-    description: The descriptive word or phrase that identifies the current piece of work
+    description: A name given to the resource
     title: title
     comments:
     - 'The title of the item should be as short and descriptive as possible.
 E.g.